bqsgwys/KARMA/KARMA_Reference.md

 ├─ pdfExtract                       // extraction of paper info and plain texts from pdf files │  ├─ GetPaperInfo.py               // extraction of paper info │  ├─ Pdf2Txt_PyPDF2.py             // extraction of plain text, more accurate than pdfminder but does not contain whitespaces
-│  ├─ fbasic.py                     // helper methods, such as checking file path availability and getting iteration list of all pdf files
+│  ├─ fbasic.py                     // helper methods
 │  └─ pdf_to_txt_pdfminer.py        // extraction of plain text, contains thorough info but is slower and less accurate ├─ rawinfo                          // paper data is expected to be exported and stored here │  ├─ info                          // paper basic info is expected to be exported and stored here